Every company that makes it onto our investment list goes through a rigorous ethical screening process.

 Our members don’t want their retirement savings funding activities that are harmful to people, animals and the planet.
 That's why we won’t invest in any company that fails our strict ethical criteria.
 Instead, we invest your super money in companies building a better world.

 Ethical investing is about seeking a good financial return by investing in ways that align your money with your values.
 It means the investor accounts for the whole impact of a company, not just their bottom line.
-The benefits go beyond a clean conscience and a better society.
-Research from the Responsible Investment Association of Australasia shows ethically screened investment strategies can match, and often outperform, non-ethical funds.

 Some super funds are called 'ethical' or have a 'sustainable' option, but it’s not easy to work out what this means.